Vril: Literary significance and reception

 Those claims, as well as the recurrent esoteric topics in Bulwer-Lytton's works, convinced some commentators that the fictionalised Vril was based on a real magical force.
-Helena Blavatsky, the founder of Theosophy, endorsed this view in her book Isis Unveiled (1877) and again in The Secret Doctrine (1888).
-In Blavatsky, the Vril power and its attainment by a superhuman elite are worked into a mystical doctrine of race.
+Helena Blavatsky, the founder of theosophy, endorsed this view in her book Isis Unveiled (1877) and again in The Secret Doctrine (1888).
+In Blavatsky's writing, the Vril power and its attainment by a superhuman elite are worked into a mystical doctrine of race.
 However, the character of the subterranean people was transformed.
 Instead of potential conquerors, they were benevolent (if mysterious) spiritual guides.
 Blavatsky's recurrent homage to Bulwer-Lytton and the Vril force has exerted a lasting influence on other esoteric authors.